 Principles of Home Lighting Design

-The principles of home lighting design boil down to what you want from light in each space.
+The principles of home lighting design answer the following question: what do you want from the light in each space?
 First we’ll look at this in general terms, then show you how to choose your specific lighting in more detail.

 If you are embarking on a home renovation, now is the time to design your electrical and lighting scheme.
-The result will be a simple overlay for your floorplan, showing the location and type of each light, circuit and switch, plus new sockets for table and floor lamps.
+The result will be a simple overlay for your floor plan (see image below), showing the location and type of each light, circuit and switch, plus new sockets for table and floor lamps.
 You will hand the drawing to your contractor as part of your specification, and we’ll guide you through this.

-Then mark how the family uses each space.
-What sort of light does each need?
-What effects do you want to create, perhaps from visits to a hotel or pictures in a magazine.
+Then think how you and the family use each room, and decide what sort of light you need in each location.
+Decide what effects you want to create, perhaps from visits to a hotel or pictures in a magazine.
 Think about any problems you have with your current home lighting, because now you can put them right.
 If mum always sits in the armchair with her pipe and slippers and reads the paper in the evening, she probably needs a light.
 Repeat this thinking for each space.

 types of Home Lighting

-So you’ve determined that you need some form of lighting in defined places to meet a need; but what sort of lighting would work?
+Now you’ve worked out that you need some form of lighting in particular places, the next step is to decide what sort of lighting to choose.

 First some home lighting definitions: